Borrowing Policy

 The library will work with faculty members to give extended checkout periods for items they have placed on reserve for student use, but may need to check out themselves for classroom use.
 Those faculty members may get a reminder notice if a course reserve item they still hold has become overdue.

-Stephens Library will not replace faculty member’s personal copies, nor departmental copies, of books, documents, kits or media items, that have been lost or damaged while on reserve, for a cost greater than $150 per item.
+The library will not replace faculty member’s personal copies, nor departmental copies, of books, documents, kits or media items, that have been lost or damaged while on reserve, for a cost greater than $150 per item.

 Copyright Compliance

+Items appropriate for reserves include Stephens Library materials or legally acquired materials from a faculty member’s personal collection.
+Stephens Library cannot place on Reserve books or other items that have been borrowed through MOBIUS or Interlibrary Loan.
 Libraries are bound by certain restrictions and prohibitions in regard to reserve materials.
 We may need to consult with a faculty member to seek out appropriate work-arounds so that the materials are copyright compliant in a reserve setting.

 Each faculty member is responsible for checking for Fair Use, or obtaining copyright permission if necessary.
 If copyright permission is needed for a reserve item and the faculty member did not obtain permission, then the library will obtain permission.
 Those costs will be billed back to the faculty member’s department’s printing/copying account.